enkidevs/curriculum/WIP-SQL/order-by.md

 ---
 ## Content

 `ORDER BY` clause enables users to order data in ascending or descending order on one or more columns.
-In a query, it comes after `GROUP BY` clause.
+It comes after `GROUP BY` clause.

-Considering the example presented in the previous insight:
+Considering the following example:
 ```
 SELECT COUNT(name), language_id
 FROM move_name